Last Updated on October 15, 2023 by Tim Wells

 You probably already know about some of the most popular IPTV services.
 Several are even owned by the biggest names in telecommunications.

-We already mentioned Pluto TV, which is available on several streaming devices and requires no configuration.
+Pluto TV was already mentioned above, which is available on several streaming devices and requires no configuration.

 Xumo is similar, offering both live TV and VOD.
 It’s owned by telecom giant Comcast, so you don’t have to worry about the legality or how long the service will last.

 BBC’s iPlayer includes the channels BBC One, BBC Two, BBC Three, BBC Four, BBC News Channel, and CBeebies.
 It’s restricted if you live outside of the United Kingdom.
 Still, many people get around that by using a VPN like IPVanish.